WylieYYYY/shellfront/README.md

 1. Download the `build ready version` from the `releases` tab on the side and extract to a directory with a name without whitespaces.
 Then, install the following packages.
 2. Install the following packages:
-   For ArchLinux: `gtk3 vte3`
+   For ArchLinux: `gtk3 vte3 gettext`
-   For Ubuntu: `libgtk-3-dev libvte-2.91-dev`
+   For Ubuntu: `libgtk-3-dev libvte-2.91-dev gettext`
    Other distros should also install GTK and VTE development package from repositories or build from source.
 3. Change to the ShellFront directory by using `cd`
 4. ShellFront can then be installed by using `./configure && make` and `sudo make install`